Departamento-de-Engenharia-Informatica/lei-24-s2-1dl-g121/docs/sprintC/us027/01.requirements-engineering/Readme.md

-# US006 - Register a vehicle.
+# US027 - List green spaces managed by me.

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a VFM, I wish to register a vehicle including Brand, Model, Type, Tare Weight, Gross Weight, Current Km, Register Date, Acqui- sition Date, and Maintenance/Check-up Frequency (in km).
+As a GSM, I need to list all green spaces managed by me.

 ### 1.2.
 Customer Specifications and Clarifications